recmo/Principia/README.md

 Inbound identifiers are resolved in the following

 ### Inline statements (advanced)

+A statement enclosed in parentheses can be used in place of an inbound.
+The syntax is:

-	… (out₁ · … operator_symbol in₁ in₂ …) …
+	… (out₁ · out₃  … statement_kind in₁ in₂ …) …

-Where the middle dot (`·`, [U+00B7](http://www.fileformat.info/info/unicode/char/b7/index.htm)) is used as a placeholder to specify which of the outputs of the inner statement is to be used in the outer statement.
+Where the middle dot (`·`, [U+00B7](http://www.fileformat.info/info/unicode/char/b7/index.htm)) is used as a placeholder to specify which of the outbounds of the inner statement is to be used at that place in the outer statement.

 If there is no middle dot, then it is implicitly prepended, so

-	… (out₂ … operator_symbol in₁ in₂ …) …
+	… (out₂ … statement_kind in₁ in₂ …) …

 is equivalent to

-	… (· out₂ … operator_symbol in₁ in₂ …) …
+	… (· out₂ … statement_kind in₁ in₂ …) …

 For the purposes of binding identifiers, the inline statement is considered to be in the scope of the parent statement.

-**TODO:** Why limit `·` to outputs, what happens if we allow inline statements to be used as *inputs*?
+**TODO:** Why limit `·` to outbounds, what happens if we allow inline statements to be used as *inbounds*?

 ### Binding rules (advanced)

+**To be written**

+Generally tries to be intuitive, with both forward and backward searching.

 Programming language
 --------------------

 ### Call statement
-	output₁ output₂ … ≔ function input₁ input₂ …
+	return₁ return₂ … ≔ function argument₁ argument₂ …

+The call statement calls the function in inbound position one with the remaining inbounds as arguments.
+The return values are assigned to the outbounds.

 ### Closure statement
-	function input₁ input₂ … ↦ output₁ output₂ …
+	function argument₁ argument₂ … ↦ return₁ return₂ …

+The closure statement is perfectly symmetrical to the call statement.
+Now, the function and it's arguments are outbound and the return values are inbound.

+### On eagerness

+The language is eager

 Proof language
 --------------

+**To be written**

 ### Because
 	∵ proposition